 The Capital Ring

-The 78-mile Capital Ring, launched in 2003 and supported by Transport for London, has become one of the most well-known walkers’ trails in London.
+The 78-mile Capital Ring, launched in 2003 and supported by Transport for London, has become one of the most well-known walkers’ trails in England.
 With many glorious views, it encircles the capital at an average distance of 7 miles from the centre and passes through some 50 green spaces linked by stretches of water including the Thames and some of its tributaries.
 The route is never far from public transport and refreshment facilities, so you can divide it into as many long or short sections as you need.

 The official start is in Woolwich, but being circular you can start and finish wherever you want.
 Going clockwise, the route follows the Thames for a while, with a great view of the Thames Barrier, then heads south-west through Maryon Park, Charlton Park, Woolwich Common and Oxleas Wood to pass Eltham Palace, and on through Beckenham Place Park to Crystal Palace Park.
 Then the route swings north-westerly through Norwood Grove, Streatham Common, Tooting Bec Common, Wandsworth Common, Wimbledon Park, Wimbledon Common (with its ancient windmill) and Putney Heath to Richmond Park.

 The Thames is encountered again and crossed at Richmond Lock, then the route heads northwards through Syon Park, passing Syon House, to pick up the Grand Union Canal at Brentford, then the River Brent at Hanwell.
 Perivale Park leads to another branch of the Grand Union and Horsenden Hill, then the route climbs again to pass between the elevated and historic buildings of Harrow School and cross its playing fields.